nailonsito/iot/README.md

-This file contains:
+This project contains: </br>
-Coursework report
+- Coursework report </br>
-A zip file which contains the Android Studio code
+- A file which contains the Android Studio code </br>
-A python file wich contains the code for Raspberry Pi
+- A python file wich contains the code for Raspberry Pi </br>